madetech/handbook/roles/senior_reliability_engineer.md

 ### To drive the reliability engineering agenda across Made Tech

 We expect the Senior Reliability Engineers to drive the reliability engineering agenda across the business.
-They should set the standard for what "good" looks like for applications from a maintainability, scalability, and security perspective, and ensure delivery teams understand are bought in to these standards.
+They should set the standard for what 'good' looks like for applications from a maintainability, scalability, and security perspective, and ensure delivery teams understand are bought in to these standards.

 ### To coach and nurture team members to improve their reliability engineering capability